IntelligentImaging/t2-recon-pipeline/README.md

   - [any supplied image.nii.gz] -- Alternatively you can target a specific image
  - -w Matches plus/minus 1 week GA, instead of exact match.
  - -ga [GA] allows you to specify a gestational age instead of having the script estimate it<br>
-10. Look through output registrations and choose the best one, then run: `sh choosereg.sh [best reg]`<br>This copies the chosen registration as *atlas_t2final_CASEID.nii.gz* and throws out all other registration attempts. [^1]
+10. Look through output registrations and choose the best one, then run: `sh choosereg.sh [best reg]`<br>This copies the chosen registration as *atlas_t2final_CASEID.nii.gz* and throws out all other registration attempts[^1].

 # Segmentation
 14. Multi-atlas segmentation script for fetal data: `sh FetalAtlasSeg.sh [Imagelist] [OutputDir] [MaxThreads]`<br>